Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 Mei 2026 16.15.02 UTC
+- WIB: Selasa, 5 Mei 2026 18.23.41 UTC
-- WITA: Selasa, 5 Mei 2026 17.15.02 UTC
+- WITA: Selasa, 5 Mei 2026 19.23.41 UTC
-- WIT: Selasa, 5 Mei 2026 18.15.02 UTC
+- WIT: Selasa, 5 Mei 2026 20.23.41 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success